Research Training Funding Announcement 2026

 -

-NRSA funding, which includes both T32 support and F31 support (but not other sources, for example, support from an R01), can only be used to support predoctoral fellows for a maximum of 5 years.
+NRSA funding, which includes both T32 support and F31 support (but not other sources, e.g., an R01) can be used to support pre-doctoral fellows for a maximum of five years.

 -

-Although the DNS T32 is committed to 4 years, appointment letters are provided 1 year at a time, according to the rules of the students’ departments.
-It is expected that the progress of the predoctoral students be evaluated continuously through meetings with the students’ mentoring team and evaluated every year by the leadership of the DNS T32.
+Although the DNS T32 is committed to providing pre-doctoral students four years of funding, appointment letters are provided one year at a time, according to the rules of the students’ departments.
+It is expected that pre-doctoral students’ progress will be evaluated continuously through meetings with the students’ mentoring teams and evaluated every year by the DNS T32 leadership.

 -

-Is the T32 open to all areas of nutrition research?
+Is the T32 open to all areas of nutrition and obesity research?

-The T32 is obesity specific with an emphasis on some aspect of heart and vascular, lung, and blood diseases.
-A trainee’s research during the program must have a connection to obesity and the emphasis of the National Heart, Lung, and Blood Institute.
+The T32 is obesity specific with an emphasis on some aspects of heart and vascular, lung, and blood diseases.
+A trainee’s research during the program must have a connection to obesity and the emphasis of the National Heart, Lung, and Blood Institute (NHLBI).

 -

 The T32 is a program.
-This is in contrast to individual predocs where the fellow’s duties are assigned and overseen solely by the mentor.
-The T32 has benefits, procedures, and obligations that apply to all trainees and all mentors.
+This is in contrast to pre-doctoral students whose duties are assigned and overseen by a single mentor.
+The T32 has benefits, procedures, and obligations that apply to all trainees and mentors.

-Because this is a program, trainees spend roughly 80-85% of their (non-course) time working with their mentors on obesity-related projects that they and their mentors have developed and that are associated with their dissertation research.
-The remaining 15-20% of the time is spent on programmatic activities.
-These programmatic activities include attending the weekly NORC seminar and attending NORC workshops hosted throughout the year.
+In this program, trainees spend roughly 80–85% of their (non-course) time working with their mentors on obesity-related projects that they and their mentors have developed and that are associated with their dissertation research.
+The remaining 15–20% of their time is spent on programmatic activities.
+These programmatic activities include attending the weekly NORC seminar, weekly Journal Club, and NORC workshops hosted throughout the year.
 Trainees also attend career development events covering topics such as responsible conduct of research, job interview skills, how to review a paper, how to write grant proposals, and other training activities.
-All trainees are also expected to attend the DNS annual retreat.
+All trainees are expected to attend the DNS annual retreat.

-The second benefit of a program is access to the expertise of the entire NORC.
-The NORC is available to all trainees, and the program directors will connect trainees with the investigators and resources they need to be successful.
+A second benefit of the program is access to the NORC and DRC.
+These centers are available to the T32, and the program directors will connect trainees with the investigators and resources they need to be successful.

 -

-Mentoring teams will include at least three individuals.
-In rare cases, an additional mentor may be included, but in most cases three will suffice and more may be cumbersome.
-One of the three mentors will be designated the primary mentor and, as the name implies, take primary responsibility for mentoring the trainee.
-The primary mentor must be one of the Primary Mentors identified on our program website.
-The remaining two co-mentors can be selected from the Primary Mentor list, or the Secondary Mentor list.
+A standard T32 mentoring team includes three individuals.
+In rare cases, an additional mentor may be included.
+One of the three mentors will be designated the primary mentor and take primary responsibility for mentoring the trainee.
+The primary mentor must be one of the Primary Mentors identified below.
+The remaining two co-mentors can be selected from the Primary Mentor list or the Secondary Mentor list below.
 Other UAB faculty not on the mentor list may be considered for the mentoring team on a case-by-case basis.

 One member of the mentoring team must have expertise in the quantitative domain (e.g., statistics, computer science, physics), one must have expertise in the behavioral sciences (e.g., psychology, sociology), and one must have expertise in the biomedical realm (e.g., medicine, physiology, genetics).
 It is up to the applicant and primary mentor to make the case that the mentoring team represents these domains.